NATIONWIDE ELECTROCUTION LAWSUIT HELP.

 Statistics clearly show that exposure to electricity is still a major cause of deaths among workers.
 Among electricians, the biggest concern is working “live” or near live wires, instead of de-energizing and using lockout/tagout procedures.
 Among non-electricians the failure to avoid live overhead power lines and an apparent lack of basic electrical safety knowledge are the major concerns.
 Over 140 construction workers are killed each year by contact with electricity.
 Electrical workers had the most electrocutions per year followed by construction laborers, carpenters, supervisors of non-electrical workers, and roofers.
 Electrocuted at work and shock accidents happen far too often.
 Ordering a non-trained employee to work with electricity or having them work with known electrical hazards are some of the ways electrical accidents can happen.

 Maintenance issues and hazards with power lines are a potential problem.
 Power companies are responsible for running electricity and cables up and down our roads.
 No ordinary citizen should be exposed to electrical hazards.
-Things like low-hanging wires and broken poles pose serious hazards.
+Furthermore, things like low-hanging wires and broken poles pose serious hazards.
 Many times, businesses like cable companies will need to do work near power lines and request that they be turned off.
 If the power company neglects to do so, that’s a tremendous hazard to the workers.
 In addition, Power companies have vegetation (Tree) management policies to trim trees that may interfere with ungrounded supply conductors.
 Many times Power companies neglect their duty in this regard and tree climbers/trimmers are injured or killed.

 Medical injuries associated with electrical shock:

 Tingling, blisters and wounds, altered mental state, respiratory arrest, seizures, change in skin color, cardiac arrest, muscle, nerve, and tissue destruction, contractions/spasms, insomnia, headaches, breathing difficulty, thermal/skin burns, impotence, cataracts, hearing loss, panic attacks, joint stiffness, neurological damage, psychological Damage, orthopedic injury, depression, and post-traumatic stress disorder.
-The long-term sequelae of an electrical injury might be more subtle, pervasive, and less well defined, but can include neurologic, psychological, and physical symptoms.
+However, the long-term sequelae of an electrical injury might be more subtle, pervasive, and less well defined, but can include neurologic, psychological, and physical symptoms.
 Long-term sequelae of electrical injury.

-Your attorney for electrocution will confirm that these cases happen anywhere.
+Thus, your attorney for electrocution will confirm that these cases happen anywhere.
 Many times, they occur at the workplace and/or job sites, apartments, hotels, stores, and shops, swimming pools, or near power lines – overhead/underground power lines.

 An employer, third party, power company, property owner, manufacturer pool contractor, and others can be liable by an electrocution lawyer for electrocutions.
 Also, maintenance issues and hazards with power lines are a potential problem.
 Wall outlets, machinery, appliances, power tools, portable lights, and defective extension cords can also pose an electrocution hazard.